 - Renew river ecosystems; periodic flooding on wetlands, swamps and flood plains help in the restoration of an ecological balance especially on arid areas.
 This is essential for healthy fish, wildlife, birds and crops.
 Floods provide clean water supplies, affect air quality and promote community livelihoods through recreational and eco-tourism activities like fishing.

-Floods have both positive and negative effects on Kenyan agriculture.
+Floods have both positive and negative effects on farming and economy.
 Though there are expensive natural calamities, we also have to appreciate its impact as well.